 It's a rare treat to encounter a Steinway C in optimal playing condition in the United States.
 The Model C was designed as a scaled-down version of the 9' Model D, so pianists found it to be a very favorable alternative to the D with a lower price and size commitment.
-Production of the C ended in New York in the 1930s; it is believed that the model was discontinued in an attempt to bolster sales of the larger and more expensive D. However, the C continued to be produced in Steinway's Hamburg facility, and it is still available as a new option in the European market (where it is known as the C-227).
+Production of the C ended in New York in the 1930s; it is believed that the model was discontinued in an attempt to bolster sales of the larger and more expensive D. However, the C continued to be produced in Hamburg, and it is still available as a new option in the European market (where it is known as the C-227).

 This instrument has been treasured by a single family since the mid-1950s.
 They were diligent and respectful owners, and performed a variety of restoration work on the instrument over the years to maintain its playability.

 Based on our inspection, restoration work performed on this instrument within the last few decades includes:

 The result is a lovely and well-preserved instrument that will undoubtedly become a prized addition to its new home.

 An area of the rear lid exhibits some cosmetic lightening due to sun exposure; these are extremely common in wood-finish pianos and should not likely diminish the overall visual presentation in most settings.